jithinsisaac/BDA-Expt2-BI-Tools-2021/README.md

 ### Final list of Deliverables for Expt 3
 (Please attach necessary screenshots & video clips for the same)

+**1. Metabase**
+Screenshots of
-- Explorations & Data analysis of Sample Dataset on Metabase
+a.
+Dashboard of Sample Dataset
-- Explorations & Data analysis of specific Dataset as imported by the student
+b.
+Dashboard of your own Dataset

-- Specific queries on Google Big Query's sample dataset
+**2. Google Big Query**
+a.
+Screenshots of atleast 3 queries done on the any bigquery-public-data dataset

-- Plotting basic graphs & charts on Google Data Studio
+**3. Google Data Studio (Optional)**
+a.
+Screenshots of Dashboard of data from Big Query OR Sample data present in GDS

 ### Procedure
 - **ADD THE PROCEDURE THAT YOU FOLLOWED FOR COMPLETING THE EXPERIMENT HERE**

 ### Output
-- **ADD SCREENSHOTS OF YOUR OUTPUT HERE**
+- **ADD SCREENSHOTS OF YOUR OUTPUT HERE ALONG WITH VIDEO**

 ### Submission Details
 - **Submitted on** 11-10-2020